 According to reports, 6 out of the 7 bids received for the Sengkang Central GLS site were from joint partnerships.
 The only individual party – who submitted 2 bids with 2 different development concepts was Far East Organisation.

 Another property developer involved in this tender is a joint-venture between City Developments Ltd & CapitaLand, who have already partnered up for 2 bids with 2 different concepts for the ongoing Hillview GLS tender.

 Joining forces for the 3rd time is Qingjian Realty together with Perennial Real Estate Holdings.
-They have also teamed up for the Holland Road site tender and have recently co-acquired Goodluck Garden for S$610 million via a collective sale.
+They have also teamed up for the Holland Road site tender and have recently co-acquired Goodluck Garden (now known as Forett at Bukit Timah) for S$610 million via a collective sale.

 The joint venture between Keppel Land with Wing Tai Holdings (already partners for the recently launched Garden Residences) is also involved in this Sengkang Central GLS site tender, another noticeable participation came from Singapore Press Holdings partnering Kajima Development (who are in the midst of launching their latest mixed-use project, Woodleigh Mall and Woodleigh Residences).